Shield Security

 When things go wrong, or changes occur on your WordPress site, you may want to know what caused it, who did it, and when it happened.

-To help answer these questions, you have the Audit Trail.
+To help answer these questions, you have the Activity Log.
 It tracks both Shield events, and also major events on your site.
-In this way you know exactly what happened, and went.
+In this way you know exactly what happened, and when.

-Select which areas of WordPress you’d like to monitor through the Audit Trail
+Select the log destination and logging levels you’d like to monitor through the Activity Log

 #5 Verify User Identity with Two-Factor Authentication (2FA)